sanoke/fedspend/2-data-processing/README.md

 #### `legislators.py`
-[TO DO] PySpark script for ingesting [legislator information](https://github.com/unitedstates/congress-legislators); loaded as a module within federal spending processing.
+[[Details](https://github.com/sanoke/fedspend/wiki/Data-pipeline:-Ingesting-data#historical-legislator-data)] PySpark script for ingesting [legislator information](https://github.com/unitedstates/congress-legislators); loaded as a module within federal spending processing.

 #### `contracts.py`, `grants.py`
-[TO DO] PySpark script for joining federal spending *contract* (payment for goods or service) and *grant* (provision of money to serve a public purpose) data to legislator data, and writing to CockroachDB.
-No aggregation done in this script, to allow a data scientist some analytic flexibility.
+PySpark script for joining federal spending *contract* (payment for goods or service) and *grant* (provision of money to serve a public purpose) data to legislator data, and writing to CockroachDB.
+No aggregation done in these script, to allow a data scientist some analytic flexibility.

 #### `contracts-analytic.py`
-[TO DO] PySpark script for joining federal spending contract data to legislator data, and calculating aggregations.
+PySpark script for joining federal spending contract data to legislator data, and calculating aggregations.
 This script generates the tables that support the FedSpend UI.

 #### `USAspendingGlossary.xlsx`
-[TO DO] Reference document from [USASpending.gov](http://www.usaspending.gov) to understand the terminology used within the federal spending dataset.
+Reference document from [USASpending.gov](http://www.usaspending.gov) to understand the terminology used within the federal spending dataset.